What Can We Help You With?

 Yes, in some states C-PACE can be used to finance improvements that are already installed and in operation.
 Petros can assist you in verifying eligibility and particular limitations that could apply in a specific market.

 Petros PACE Finance has the ability to fund projects ranging from $500,000 to $200 million or more.
 We can finance 100% of your C-PACE eligible project costs, including related soft costs (i.e. engineering, legal & other fees).
-However, individual projects are generally limited to 25% LTV when a mortgage is in place or up to 30% LTV without a mortgage.
+However, individual projects are generally limited to maximum 35% LTV.

 C-PACE financing offers a more efficient means of financing sustainable property elements, via the following features:

-• C-PACE provides 100% funding for qualified ECMs and associated project soft costs
+• C-PACE provides 100% funding for qualified Energy Conservation Measures and associated project soft costs

 • C-PACE is non-recourse after construction meaning that the assessment is secured by the property instead of personally by the borrower